 The Wiscasset, Waterville & Farmington Railway (WW&F) is home to a steam-powered, narrow gauge railroad.
 It serviced the towns in the Sheepscot Valley from 1894 to 1933.
 You can take a fun ride on this historic trail or ride the rails for one of its special events.
 Located just outside of Wiscasset in Alna, a ride on the WW&F is a journey through time as you explore the beautiful valley and the small town countryside.

 For visitors who are looking for something more adventurous and physical, the WW&F Railway has you covered.
 You can test your skills and take the self-powered hand car along the tracks for a scenic workout as you pump the car along the rails.
 While you glide steadily down the track, creating your own locomotion, imagine a time and place where self-powered hand cars were an actual means of transportation, not just a fun afternoon activity.

-4. Tour The Castle Tucker
+4. Castle Tucker

 Sitting perfectly on a hilly outcrop overlooking the Sheepscot River, the Castle Tucker is a living history of Maine’s shipping magnate Richard Tucker and his family.
 The home’s past is a historic timeline reflecting the economic highs and lows of the succession of owners before the Tucker family took possession.
 In 1997, Castle Tucker and its contents were bestowed to Historic New England for the preservation of the history of coastal Maine.